 This chapter unfolds the summary, conclusion and recommendation of the project.

 The purpose of the project was to use non-conventional means to produce sculptures using natural fibre materials to reflect on the theme 'Exploring immortality through natural fibre'.
-Man has struggled between thick and thin to keep his head above water, however, death has been a thorn in his flesh which he has not gotten rid off.
+Man has struggled between thick and thing to keep his head above water, thus death has been a thorn in his flesh which he has not gotten rid off.
 However, where there is a will, there is a way.
 Through the review of books and works of some artists, I was able to create works to express the dialectics of the mortal and immortal.
 The totality of the various projects comes out with the idea that immortality is about what is left behind or given out and not what is received.
-There is the need to have the confidence, feeling and hope that something of a man should remain after he 'has kicked the bucket'.
+Thus, there is the need to have the confidence, feeling and hope that something of a man should remain after he has kicked the bucket.
 It is to suggest a way of life that man should live to enable him attain eternity on this planet through the hustle and bustle of life.
 This is to say that eternity which is behind the 'door' has to be worked for as the saying goes that 'life is how you make it'.
-Destiny, which we know, lies in one's own hands.
+Destiny, which we know, lies in ones own hands.
 It is also to say that a well lived life coupled with good moral character opens the door to immortality.

-In the light of this, some people perceive that only 'hard' materials such as stone, cement, wood, metal and some others could be used to achieve permanency.
-Different kinds of materials could be used for the project, but I decided to settle on natural fibre specifically coconut fibre, raffia, palm tree fibre, jute sack, jute yarn, white glue, wood, metal, and nylon string.
+NO coconut fibre, raffia, palm tree fibre, jute sack, jute yarn, white glue, wood, metal, and nylon string.
 The coconut, jute and raffia fibres are very strong, picked dyes easily and very flexible to work.
-Its strength and flexibility is much appreciated by many people as it is used as ropes to draw water from the well, tying things and weaving basket.
+Its strength and flexibility dates back to early civilization as it was being used as ropes to draw water from the well, tying things and some other works.
 The palm fibre on the other hand could not pick the dye easily as it had some powdery substance on the surface.
 It was also quite flexible to work with.
 It was quite easy and enjoying working with these materials.
-Due to its flexible manipulation, the various ideas were brought up conveying messages that give hope to man about eternity after death, and encouraging him not to fear death as it makes life purposeful.
-If it could be priced, it would have been a million cedi question as some people were marveled to see works being done on the theme which is more inseparably connected to man's existence.
+Due to its easy manipulation, the various ideas were brought up conveying messages that gives hope to man about eternity after death, and encouraging him not to fear death as it makes life purposeful.
+If it could be priced, it would have been a million cedi question as some people were marveled to see works been done on the theme which is more inseparably connected to mans existence.
 Some comments were due to the fear and hate they had for death.
 All these helped develop the relationship between the concept and the materials and finally the works.
 The projects were done by administering weaving and gluing techniques and skills.